postmanlabs/labs-docs/src/pages/docs/postman-flows/core-concepts/data-types.md

 ### Number

 The number type can represent all kinds of numerical values, like integers and decimals for example.
-Currently, numbers are stored internally as JavaScript numbers, but this will change in the future to account for 64-bit integers and to provide a unified number type.
+Numbers are stored internally as JavaScript numbers, but this will change in the future to account for 64-bit integers and to provide a unified number type.

 A _number_ value gets automatically converted to a _string_ or _boolean_ if required.